-We are currently conducting a Phase 1/2a dose-escalation study to primarily evaluate the safety and tolerability of Temferon in up to 21 uMGMT-GBM patients, following radiotherapy treatment.
-In the third quarter of 2022, we plan to initiate in Europe a multicenter Phase 2 trial in uMGMT-GBM, which we currently intend to conduct primarily in Italy, to evaluate the safety and efficacy of Temferon in up to 27 uMGMT-GBM patients (both newly diagnosed and with progressive disease) who have an unmethylated MGMT promoter where we intend to measure progression free survival (PFS) and overall survival (OS) as endpoints.
-In advance of our CTA submission and although it is not required for our European trial, we submitted a pre-IND meeting request to the FDA and received written responses from the Agency regarding future possible Phase 2 clinical studies and drug product manufacturing as part of our development of long-term strategies following our European trial.
-There cannot be any assurance that such meetings will lead to clinical and manufacturing strategies in the US in the future, which is dependent on feedback from the FDA and advice from key opinion leaders and US partnering clinical centers, as well as the availability of financial and other resources.
+We are currently conducting a Phase 1/2a dose-escalation study to primarily evaluate the safety and tolerability of Temferon in up to 21 GBM patients who have an unmethylated MGMT promoter, following radiotherapy treatment.
+We plan to initiate a Phase 1/2b trial in the U.S., to evaluate the safety and efficacy of Temferon in up to 30 GBM patients who have an unmethylated MGMT promoter, following radiotherapy, where we intend to measure progression free survival (PFS) and overall survival (OS) as endpoints.
+We are planning a pre-IND meeting with the FDA by the end of the second quarter of 2021 to discuss the proposed clinical program and drug product manufacturing.
+The study design may change as a result of discussions with regulatory bodies, key opinion leaders and partnering clinical centers.

-Extend our product pipeline across multiple indications
+Expand our product pipeline across multiple indications

-We intend to extend our product pipeline by:
+We intend to expand our product pipeline by:

 - Identifying additional indications suitable for Temferon.
-We are in the planning stages for a second study using Temferon in another solid tumor indication and locally advanced HCC and ICC are under consideration.
-The Istituto Superiore di Sanità (ISS), an independent committee with oversight from the Italian Ministry of Health, must issue a positive opinion regarding our CTA before AIFA will approve it.
+We are in the planning stages for a second study using Temferon in locally advanced HCC and ICC with the Istituto Superiore di Sanita (ISS), an independent committee with oversight from the Italian Ministry of Health that must issue a positive opinion regarding our CTA before AIFA may approve it.
 In addition to these indications, we believe there may be additional cancer indications which actively recruit TEMs to proliferate for which Temferon may be a suitable therapy. - Using our platform with different transgene payloads.
-Our platform technology is designed to enable us to use different transgene payloads to potentially achieve therapeutic outcomes in selected cancer indications.
+Our platform technology enables us to use different transgene payloads to potentially achieve therapeutic outcomes in selected cancer indications.
 We are currently conducting preclinical studies for two therapeutics using our platform with different payloads targeting solid tumors. - Developing a second-generation platform that enables the "on-demand" release of the transgene payload.
 We intend to develop a second-generation technology platform that allows the drug products to be switched on to exert the therapeutic effects and switched off if they are no longer needed, or to mitigate toxicity.
 This technology may enable us to expand our treatment options to broader patient populations.

 - Exploring combination therapies.
 We will seek to enter into collaborations with other companies to explore combination studies of our therapeutics with other cancer therapies, such as ICI, CAR-T cell therapies and TCR therapies.
-We believe our product candidate, as a result of its MoA, has the potential to enhance the durability and efficacy of the existing therapies, thus abolishing the immune tolerance to the tumor. - Exploiting in-licensing opportunities with OSR.
+We believe our product candidate, as a result of its MoA, will enhance the durability and efficacy of the existing therapies, thus creating a durable response and abolishing the immune tolerance to the tumor. - Exploiting in-licensing opportunities with OSR.
 We intend to exploit in-licensing opportunities with OSR, a co-founding shareholder.